DanonymousCoder/tenary-operators/README.md

 # tenary-operators
-This is a repository for me to learn
+This is a repository for me to learn JavaScript